AxisAngeles/Stock-analysis/README.md

 This is why, we may conclude that investing in both **ENPH** and **RUN** should be a reliable option for our clients, after all, _diversification_ is allways a good advice.

 ### Summary
-What are the advantages or disadvantages of refactoring code?
+1. What are the advantages or disadvantages of refactoring code?
+  - There are several advantages of continiously improving the code: time improvement; including additional steps for the analysis; also having a cleaner code should make it easier for other people to work and reuse the code.
-How do these pros and cons apply to refactoring the original VBA script?
+2. How do these pros and cons apply to refactoring the original VBA script?
+  - Refactoring code will rewrite some statements to have the same results in less steps, which will result in a cleaner, faster code and process.